Tag Archives: ESG analysis

 Greater availability of funds

-Strong ESG practices may increase a company’s access to funding since investors may be more inclined to make investments in businesses that share their values and adhere to ESG standards.
+Strong ESG practices may increase a company’s access to funding.
+As investors may be more inclined to make investments in businesses that share their values and adhere to ESG standards.

 Minimize Portfolio Risk

-ESG investing can assist lower portfolio risk by steering clear of businesses that pose a high risk to the environment or have weak governance.
+ESG investing can assist lower portfolio risk by steering clear of businesses.
+These businesses include ones that pose a high risk to the environment or have weak governance.
 Investors can lessen their exposure to potential risks and the effects of unfavorable occurrences on their investments by eliminating certain companies from their portfolios.

 Distinguished Reputation and Brand Desirability